Plagiarism Policy

 Screening for Plagiarism

-Articles submitted to Genius Journal of Nursing (GJN) will be filtered using Turnitin software, with a maximum of 20% similarities permitted.
+Articles submitted to Genius Journal of Nursing (GJN) will be screened using Turnitin software, with a maximum similarity threshold of 20%.

 Plagiarism includes: